pvtl-pre/tap-made-simple/docs/minimal-tap-profiles/05-apply-run-profiles.md

 ## What Did the Script Do?

-This script applies the generated Run profiles to the Run Clusters.
+This script applies the generated Run Profiles to the Run Clusters.
 It does not wait for a successful reconcilation.
 You can watch as it reconciles with the following command:

 ```shell
 # NOTE: replace [run-cluster-name]